-Peri-menopause is the time preceding menopause, which usually happens in your 40s and 50s, but can be earlier for some.
-Due to sex hormones starting to decline, your cycles of menstruation and ovulation may become irregular.
-You may notice mood swings, your sleep becoming more disturbed, weight gain out of the blue - particularly around the waist area, your sex drive going down, and your skin becoming drier.
-These symptoms can come unannounced, and slowly start to be more present to the point you reach menopause.
-At this stage, all your sex hormones will have gradually decreased, and symptoms such as hot flushes and night sweats become more common.
-This is also the time to start thinking about your bone and heart health more seriously.
-When you have had more than 12 consecutive months without a period (without bleeding), your menopause is complete and you enter post-menopause.
-At this period of life, your sex hormones will become pretty flat.
+At this period of life your sex hormones will become pretty flat.
 Some symptoms, particularly hot flushes, may ease, although some women can experience them for several years.
 Urogenital symptoms such as vaginal dryness, urgency and frequency to urinate, and urinary tract infections are more common in post-menopause due to low levels of oestrogen.
 The risk of osteoporosis, cardiovascular disease and mental health issues (including depression and dementia) also increases.
-It is important to be monitired and assess your individual risk for these conditions with your doctor.
+It is important to be monitored and assess your individual risk for these conditions with your doctor.

 The transition from peri-menopause into menopause and post-menopause is a gradual process, and very individual.
 Some women can stay in peri-menopause for several years while others have a quicker transition through menopause.
 The average age of women reaching menopause in the UK is 51.